christinalorenzomontes/React-Exercises/README.md

 # React-Exercises

-> This is a Project just for fun
+> This is a Project just for fun :bowtie:

 ## Table of Exercises
 * 01- Hola Mundo

 ## General Information
 - Simple and differents React Exercises in JS

 ## Project Status
-In Progress!!
+In Progress!! :stuck_out_tongue_closed_eyes: